Yesol-Kwon/2023-Web-development-gym-website/README.md

 # ML strengh gym webstie

-> 5 pages of the gym website consist of HTML, CSS andJavascript.
+> 5 pages of the gym website consist of HTML, CSS and Javascript.

 ## Table of Contents